Mavrick91/Netflix-rating/README.md

 A simple Remix application that fetches and displays movie and series streaming availability information using the [Streaming Availability API](https://rapidapi.com/movie-of-the-night-movie-of-the-night-default/api/streaming-availability) on RapidAPI.

 I am using the free version of the API, which limits the number of requests to 100 per day.
-If you want to use the application without any limitations, you can sign up for a paid plan on RapidAPI.

 It also returns me only 8 results per request, that's why all the movies and series aren't loaded at once.
 But I instead prefetch them